 - (a) Alternatives to the Proposed Project.
 An EIR shall describe a range of reasonable alternatives to the project, or to the location of the project, which would feasibly attain most of the basic objectives of the project but would avoid or substantially lessen any of the significant effects of the project, and evaluate the comparative merits of the alternatives.
 An EIR need not consider every conceivable alternatives that will foster informed decision making and public participation.
 An EIR is not required to consider alternatives which are infeasible.
-The lead agency is responsible for selecting a range of project alternatives.
+The lead agency is responsible for selecting a range of project alternatives for examination and must publicly disclose its reasoning for selecting those alternatives.
 There is no ironclad rule governing the nature or scope of the alternatives to be discussed other than the rule of reason.
 (Citizens of Goleta Valley v.
 Board of Supervisors (1990) 52 Cal.3d 553 and Laurel Heights Improvement Association v.
 Regents of the University of California (1988) 47 Cal.3d 376). - (b) Purpose.
 Because an EIR must identify ways to mitigate or avoid the significant effects that a project may have on the environment (Public Resources Code Section 21002.1), the discussion of alternatives shall focus on alternatives to the project or its location which are capable of avoiding or substantially lessening any significant effects of the project, even if these alternatives would impede to some degree the attainment of the project objectives, or would be more costly.